 Most Accurate: Redfin

 While there is no shortage of real estate websites to choose from these days, you will need to take many of their stated home values with a grain of salt.
-With that said, the platform offered by Redfin gets our nod for the most accurate home estimate website, with MLS-based data and an impressively low 1.65% margin of error.
+With that said, the platform offered by Redfin gets our nod for the most accurate home estimate website, with MLS-based data and a competitive 2.04% margin of error for on-market homes and 6.68% for off-market homes.

-To further accuracy efforts, 2006-founded Redfin updates home values daily while the property is for sale, and weekly when it’s off the market.
+Founded in 2006, Redfin furthers its accuracy efforts by updating home values daily while the property is for sale, and weekly when it's off the market.
 Users can view homes on the platform via the web or the Redfin mobile app, which updates listings every five minutes.

 Home value estimates from Redfin are calculated using as many as 500 different data points.
 These include recently sold listings in the area, the market as a whole, and even your specific neighborhood.
 Their network includes over 92 million homes across the country, and the Redfin CompeteScore can give you an idea of how a hot local market (and competition among buyers) could further impact your home price.